siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 ## Emergency Switches

 The desire to possess bodies and material things is an attempt to fill a void.
-Since these goals are relatively easy to achieve, the desires to possess tend to be compulsive.
-This means they can lead us to a state where our behavior becomes uncontrollable.
+Since these goals are relatively easy to achieve, ths desire to possess will tend to be compulsive.
+That is, it can lead us to a state where our behavior becomes uncontrollable.

 Superficially, the desire to possess bodies and things seems completely harmless.
 In fact, they appear to have the power to keep fear and pain at bay.

-**Did your partner leave you?** It does not matter; there are plenty of fish in the sea, and 'one nail drives out another!'
+**Did your partner leave you?** It doesn't matter; there are plenty of fish in the sea, and 'one nail drives out another!'

 **Are you sad?** Let's go shopping to lift your spirits.

-What we do not realize is that the fear we are trying to keep at bay is the fear of returning to God.
+As we said before, these types of distortions are merely a way to supress our true desire to be back with God.
 The tension created by not satisfying this deep desire grows day by day, making the internal void even more voracious.
-This can lead us to place even more faith in the first two distortions of the desire to possess.
-And the more faith we place in these solutions, the more emptiness and fear we generate.
+This can lead us to place even more faith in these two distortions.
+The more faith we place in them, the more emptiness and fear we generate.
 We could say we are imposing a regime of self-starvation on ourselves.

-This voracious hunger, when taken to the extreme, results in highly undesirable and even criminal behaviors.
-Although very few reach this extreme, there is a fear in the mind of each person that, in the darkest part of our being, there is a latent criminal.
+This hunger, when taken to the extreme, results in highly undesirable, and even criminal behaviors.
+For instance, the desire to posssess bodies, in the extreme, leads to sex-crimes.
+The desire to possess material things may lead a person to stealing.
+Although very few reach these extremes, there is a fear in the mind of each one of us that, in the darkest part of our being, there is a latent criminal.
 Have you ever had a completely inappropriate thought cross your mind?
-The idea that you could actually do it is one of the many promoters of fear.
+Weren't you afraid back then that you were capable of thinking of such a thing?

-No one really wants to see themselves as the villain of the story.
-So, in the midst of confusion, we come up with very creative ideas to avoid reaching the extreme, hoping that this will reduce the fear.
+No one really wants to see themselves as the villain of their story.
+So, in the midst of confusion, we come up with very creative ideas to avoid getting to the extremes, hoping that this will also reduce fear.
 The Course says that these ego solutions follow this logic:

 1. A child of God is efficient.